If you’re stepping into the world of paid photography, having a photography contact in place is an absolute must here in 2023.

 - Extra Fees – travel, second photographers, permits, late payments…

-- Deliverables – what you and your client will deliver, and when
+- Deliverables – what photographer and client will deliver, and when

-- Cancellation Policy – what you’d be responsible for, refund of deposit…
+- Cancellation Policy – What photographer is responsible for, refund of the deposit…

-- Image Rights – copyright ownership, transfer of usage rights, time period…
+- Image Rights – photo copyright ownership, transfer of usage rights, time period…

 - Model Release – one for each person shown

-- Image Copyright – who owns copyright to the images, is client able to edit images…
+- Image Copyright – Who owns the copyright to the images, is the client able to edit images…

-- Liability Limitations – inability to perform job, loss of files, acts of God…
+- Liability Limitations – inability to perform the job, loss of files, acts of God…

-- Signature Blocks – one for each page of contract
+- Signature Blocks – one for each page of the contract

-Remember this isn’t an exhaustive list of items to include when drafting your contract – it’s merely meant as a guide, from which you can base your own version, should you decide to make one.
+Remember this isn’t an exhaustive list of items to include when drafting your photography contract – it’s merely meant as a guide, from which you can base your own version, should you decide to make one.
 This is a bare-bones basic photography contract, after all.

-Haven’t got time to do it yourself?
-Here’s how you can download a bundle of 4 of the most common contract templates for photographers…
+Haven’t got time to make a photography agreement yourself?
+Here’s how you can download a bundle of 4 of the most common photography contract templates…

 I paid a law graduate (LLB) with experience in legal drafting to create 4 photography contract templates for me, then bundled them together for you to download for free.

-You’ll need to customise each one to suit your own needs – remember to edit the highlighted sections, making sure to include the provisions relevant to you.
+You’ll need to customise each of the contracts for photographers to suit your own needs – remember to edit the highlighted sections, making sure to include the provisions and terms relevant to you.

 As mentioned above, these contract templates are meant purely as guidelines.
 When you are ready to invest properly into your work, enlist the help of a qualified lawyer to look over the contract and make it legally binding.